7555G/mapping-bot/README.md

 ## Overview

 This repository contains the following package:
-* **mapping_bot**: A 4-wheeled skid-steer drive robot equipped with a camera and a Hokuyo lidar in a Gazebo environment.
+* **mapping_bot**: A 4-wheeled skid-steer drive robot equipped with a RGBD camera and a Hokuyo lidar in a Gazebo environment.
 The generated graph is stored inside the `databases` directory and can be used afterwards for localization. `rtabmapviz` is used for visualization during SLAM, while `rviz` is used during localization.
-The robot is controlled with the [`teleop_twist_keyboard`](https://github.com/ros-teleop/teleop_twist_keyboard) package.
+The robot is controlled with the `teleop_twist_keyboard` package.

 ### License